Jacques Cœur: Legacy

 The urban palace Jacques Cœur had built for himself in Bourges, or Palais Jacques-Cœur, is a major monument of French 15th-century civil architecture.
 It was converted into a court house in the 19th century, and carefully restored in the 20th century.

-Other buildings are allegedly or inaccurately associated with Jacques Coeur.
+Other buildings are allegedly or inaccurately associated with Jacques Cœur.
 The maison de Jacques Cœur in Paris is generally viewed as having been built or purchased by Jacques Cœur's son Geoffrey, thus a misnomer.
 Other ancient houses are known as maison de Jacques Cœur, in Pézenas, Sancerre, and L'Arbresle.

 During the Second French Empire, Jacques Cœur was celebrated as a precursor of the policy of economic expansion promoted by Napoleon III.
 He was portrayed by Élias Robert as one of a series of statues of illustrious Frenchmen in Napoleon III's Louvre expansion.
 Another public statue of Jacques Cœur, by sculptor Auguste Préault, was erected in 1879 in Bourges in front of the entrance to his palace.